jeffreyvarga/jeffreyvarga.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hello!
-My name is Jeffrey Varga, a senior at Oregon State University, double majoring in Geospatial Science and Piano Performance, and set to graduate in June 2025 with my first degree, and my second in Winter 2026.
-My academic and professional work focuses on applying GIS, remote sensing, and spatial analysis to real-world environmental and conservation challenges.
+My name is Jeffrey Varga, a senior at Oregon State University, double majoring in Geospatial Science and Piano Performance.
+I graduated in June 2025 with my first degree (music), and my second in Winter 2026.
+My academic and professional work focuses on applying GIS, web GIS, remote sensing, and spatial analysis to real-world environmental and conservation challenges.

 <hr>